ueno-llc/gsap-tools/README.md

 <GsapTools />
 ```

-**Next, register your Gsap timeline to be controlled with GsapTools.**
+**Next, register your GSAP animation to be controlled with GsapTools.**

-Define an id on the timeline method constructor, call the add function to register the timeline,
-and create a reference to the add function to remove it when the component is unmounted.
+Define an id on the Timeline constructor or on the Tween vars object, call the add function to register the timeline, and create a reference to the add function to remove it when the component is unmounted.

 ```js
 import { add } from 'gsap-tools';